 iPadOS 16: WebKit changes give hope

-Smith explained exactly what this could mean and compared it to the “Tablet Mode” feature currently available for Windows devices:
+Smith explained what this could mean exactly, comparing it to the “Tablet Mode” feature currently available for Windows devices:

 It looks like "multitasking mode" is something that can change at runtime, allowing apps to switch in and out of it.
-I could imagine something like Windows 10's "tablet mode" that you can toggle at any time to restructure the UI for touch or mouse and keyboard.
+I could imagine something like Windows 10's "tablet mode," which you can toggle at any time to restructure the user interface for touch or mouse and keyboard.

-The WebKit code repeatedly references whether the iPad has "multitasking mode" enabled or disabled.
+The WebKit code repeatedly indicates whether "multitasking mode" is enabled or disabled on the iPad.
 Safari would adjust its behavior depending on the current state of this system switch.
-It's hard to get too many specific details out of these changes to the WebKit infrastructure, but WebKit changes have been a good indicator of future iPadOS, iOS, and Mac updates in the past.
+It's difficult to glean too many specific details from these changes to the WebKit infrastructure, but WebKit changes have historically been a good indicator of future iPadOS, iOS, and Mac updates.

 WWDC 2022 starts on June 6th

-This is also not the first piece of information from WebKit that hints at changes in iOS 16 and iPadOS 16.
-In February, changes to the WebKit code were reported that suggest that iOS 16 and iPadOS 16 could bring new features for Dark Mode as well as an API for managing cookie consent forms and allowing or blocking modal pop-ups for certain websites.
-These features could also make their way to macOS, as WebKit is the engine that also powers Safari on the Mac.
-But: These WebKit changes related to the new "multitasking mode" should also be treated with caution for the time being.
-We have all been disappointed many times because we hoped that a new iPadOS update would bring significant improvements for power users.
-Nevertheless, hope dies last - we will know more by June 6th at the latest.
+This isn't the first piece of information from WebKit that hints at changes in iOS 16 and iPadOS 16.
+In February, changes to the WebKit code were reported, suggesting that iOS 16 and iPadOS 16 could bring new features for Dark Mode, as well as an API for managing cookie consent forms and allowing or blocking modal pop-ups for specific websites.
+These features could also make their way to macOS, as WebKit is the engine that powers Safari on the Mac.
+However, these WebKit changes related to the new "multitasking mode" should also be treated with a grain of salt for the time being.
+We've all been disappointed many times because we hoped that a new iPadOS update would bring significant improvements for power users.
+Nevertheless, hope dies last – we'll know more by June 6th at the latest.
 (Photo by Elinaxx1v / Bigstockphoto)